hwtam/run-the-testcases-automatically-for-c-/README.md

 ## How to get the "batch.py"?

- - You can download the zip from < Code > in github
+ - You can download the zip from < Code > in github or click [this link](https://github.com/hwtam/run-the-testcases-automatically-for-cpp/archive/refs/heads/main.zip)
  - extract "batch.py" from the zip

 ## How to use?